Salaì

 Gian Giacomo Caprotti da Oreno, better known as Salaì (Note: Salaì is a contracted form of Saladino (Saladin).
 Leonardo da Vinci referred to Gian Giacomo by that nickname – since he was a child – as a joke, because he had a terrible temperament: As dangerous as the Saladin.
 As an infidel (because Saladin was not Catholic), and therefore by extension as a demon, or a "little devil".)
 (1480 – 19 January 1524), was an Italian artist and pupil of Leonardo da Vinci from 1490 to 1518.
 Salaì entered Leonardo's household at the age of ten.
-Salai created paintings under the name of Andrea Salaì.
+Salaì created paintings under the name of Andrea Salaì.
 He was described as one of Leonardo's students and lifelong companion and servant and was the model for Leonardo's St. John the Baptist, Bacchus, and Angelo incarnato.